org-arl/fjage/src/sphinx/quickstart.rst

 This Groovy script creates an agent with `AgentID` `hello` of class `HelloWorldAgent`.
 The `init()` method of the agent is called once the agent is loaded.
 In this method, a one-shot behavior is added to the agent.
 One-shot behaviors are fired only once, as soon as possible; in our case, this is as soon as the agent is running.
 The one-shot behavior prints "Hello world!!!".
 The output of the agent is not directly displayed on the console, but instead sent to the log file, as we will see shortly.

-To run the agent, start fjåge and run the script by typing `run 'hello'` or simply `<hello`.
+To run the agent, start fjåge and run the script by typing `run 'hello'` or simply `<hello` (the *less than* sign '<' is a shortcut for `run '...'`).
 This will return you to the interactive shell prompt.
 To check that your agent is indeed running, type `ps`.
 You may then shutdown fjåge as before and check the log file for your output:

 .. code-block:: console